Expocenter of Ukraine: Development concept

-Kyiv City Council and public organizations proposed to create several important objects there.

 On July 20, 2017, there was held a public presentation of the concept of development of the Expocenter for the next 40 years, and the wife of the former President of Ukraine Maryna Poroshenko attended it.

 On September 18, 2017, the responsible state commission summed up the results of the competition for the best NCEU development project.
 Kyivexpoplaza LLC was the winner of the competition.